Analytics Manager Career Guide

 Analytics managers are well-versed in virtually all data collection and analysis models.
 They comb through data sets displaying consumer buying habits, repeat purchase rates, customer lifecycles, and other trends, to identify patterns.
 As an analytics manager, you will then present these patterns to business representatives and executives, who will use them to improve output.

-If you’re someone who enjoys statistical analysis, and you enjoy helping businesses grow through applied analytics, the career of an analytics manager is ideal for you.
+If you’re someone who enjoys statistical analysis and you enjoy helping businesses grow through applied analytics, then the career of an analytics manager is ideal for you.